 Here is his question.

 Ray.
 First of all, thanks for choosing to serve your country.
 Second, your question shows remarkable maturity.
-You have done your research and display the humility and patience to recognize and trust the process.
-If you recognize and focus on weaknesses, they can actually become an additional strength and give you an edge when pursuing competitive billets in special forces.
+You have done your research and displayed the humility and patience to recognize and trust the process.
+If you focus on weaknesses, they actually can become an additional strength and give you an edge when pursuing competitive billets in special forces.

 Special Forces units require experienced and mature people with special skills that set you apart from others, so it's smart to allow this time for personal development.